TheJambo/awesome-testing/README.md

 ### Security
 - [BeEF](http://beefproject.com/) - Manipulate the browser exploiting any XSS vulns you find.
+- [DeepfakeHTTP](https://github.com/xnbox/DeepfakeHTTP) - This simple web server uses HTTP dumps as a source for responses.
 - [OWASP ZAP](https://github.com/zaproxy/zaproxy) - This intercepting proxy allows you to see all HTTP traffic and manipulate it in real time.
 Easy to scan, catalog and exploit security issues.

 ### Make your life easier